Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 **Metadata methods:**

 - `getLocalDependencies({ scopes?, ignoreVersions? }?)`: Gets the workspaces which are local dependencies of this workspace.
 If `scopes` is not specified, dependencies from all scopes are returned.
 If `ignoreVersions` is true, the dependency versions are ignored.
-- `getNpmMetadata()`: Gets the registry metadata for the workspace.
-This method is memoized.
 - `getNpmIsPublished()`: Returns true if the current workspace name and version are published to the registry.
 - `getGitIsRepo()`: Returns true if the workspace root directory is part of a git repository.
+- `getGitIsClean()`: Returns true if the workspace's git working tree is clean.
 - `getGitHead()`: Gets the commit hash of the workspace's git HEAD.
-- `getGitIsClean()`: Returns true if the workspace's git working tree is clean.
+- `getGitFromRevision()`: Gets the "from" revision which should be used for detecting changes.
-- `getGitIsModified()`: Returns true the workspace is not published, the published `gitHead` metadata is missing, or if there is a difference between the `gitHead` commit and the current HEAD.
+- `getGitIsModified()`: Returns true the workspace is not published, the published Git revision cannot be detected, or if there is a difference between the published revision and the current HEAD.

 **NOTE:** All Git methods except `getGitIsRepo()` will throw if the workspace is not part of a git repository.

 ## Command Line Parsing

 The `init` hook `context.commander` property is just a [Commander](https://www.npmjs.com/package/commander) command.
-You may configure it in any way you want.
+You may configure it almost any way you want.
+However, sub-commands are not officially supported, because they cannot be wired into the Werk command lifecycle.

 The configured command must be returned so that Typescript can infer the `context.args` and `context.opts` types for the other hooks.

 ```ts
 export default createCommand({